 How to measure average per head

 First, you’ll need to go to the Trends module.
-Start setting up a new Trend, choose your activity and group of choice, and then under ‘What to plot’, pick ‘Average By User’.
+Start setting up a new Trend, then if you’re making an advanced chart you’ll need choose your activity and group of choice, and then under ‘What to plot’, pick ‘Average By User’.
+If you’re using a standard chart, simply select a metric and team and click ‘Show Average By User’ at the top.
 This will show you a Trend over your timeframe of choice of how average per head has varied over time.
 You can aggregate this to any level that suits your analysis (weekly, monthly, quarterly etc.) and monitor the change in average performance, without having to manually take into account the number of heads in the team at the time.

 Average per Head Trends work for placement & sales figures, activities such as jobs added, CVs sent, as well as more unique metrics such as contractors out and those bespoke to your cube19 platform.

 The calculation is made by calculating how many members there were of each group in the selected timeframe, and for how long.
 This means that if someone left a team half way through a month, they will only contribute half a head for the sake of the average per head.